usnistgov/FIPS201/_FIPS201/system.md

 Identity Proofing and Registration
 : Verification of the claimed identity of the
-    applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and create the PIV enrollment record.[^enroll]
+    applicant, including verification that the entire set of identity source documents presented at the time of registration is valid, capture of biometric characteristics, and creation of the PIV enrollment record.[^enroll]

 PIV Card Issuance
 : Personalization (physical and logical) of the card